akuklev/HOCC/README.md

 and infinitary, like in case of theory of ω-categories) as Reedy index types allow to define FOLDS-theories and H(igher)OLDS-theories as polymorphic structures with a single parameter `\Carrier : S` (see unbounded quantifers above).

-* [The fourth draft](./reedy-types) is concerned by interpreting dependent type theories inside dependent type theories.
+[Our fourth draft](./reedy-types) is concerned by interpreting dependent type theories inside dependent type theories.
 Continuing the line of research I pursued even before entering JetBrains Research, I propose introducing the notion of Reedy index types and inductive type families indexed over them.
 Higher index types are the type-theoretical counterpart of Reedy categories,